 - ABSC 851 Ethical, Legal, and Professional Issues in Applied Behavioral Science (3).
 Instruction in ethical principles in the conduct of research (e.g., informed consent, data analysis), legal issues in professional conduct (e.g., plagiarism, copyright), and professional skills (e.g., journal reviewing, professional communication).

-- ABSC 854 Experimental Analysis of Behavior (3). the basic principles of operant and respondent conditioning in the context of basic non-human and human subjects research.
+- ABSC 854 Experimental Analysis of Behavior (3).
+The basic principles of operant and respondent conditioning in the context of basic non-human and human subjects research.

 - ABSC 770 Within Subjects Research Methodology and Direct Observation (3).
 Strategies and tactics of scientific research (e.g., objectivity, empiricism), the logic of experimentation (e.g., validity, reliability), measurement and direct observation, and experimental designs for single-subject and time-series analyses.